 6 Ways to Reduce Sodium in Your Diet

-Reducing the salt in your diet helps you to reduce your blood pressure, as well as keep your heart, kidneys and bones healthy.
+Reducing the salt in your diet helps you to reduce your blood pressure.
+Also, it helps to keep your heart, kidneys, and bones healthy.
 Below we describe six easy ways to reduce the sodium in your diet.

 1. Eat at home